Azure/azure-powershell/src/Network/Network/help/New-AzVirtualNetwork.md

 ```

 ### -EnableEncryption
-If to enable encryption on the virtual network
+Indicates if encryption is enabled on the virtual network.
+The value should be true to enable encryption on the virtual network, false to disable encryption.

 ```yaml
 Type: System.String